mahfuja5768/Foodipal-client/README.md

 </div>

 ## Technologies:
-This project is made by React, Nodejs, Exressjs, Tailwind, Here for authentication I used firebase, jwt.
+This project is made by React, Nodejs, Expressjs, Tailwind, Here for authentication I used firebase, jwt.

 ## # The features and functionalities  of my website are giving below :